Skip to main content

 Discard Coordinates

 Defines which UV tiles to discard.
-These are organized into 4 rows (v) of 4 tiles (u), defining a grid of 16 discard tiles.
+These are organized into 4 rows of 4 tiles, defining a grid of 16 discard tiles.
 The bottom left is the origin, and the top right is the maximum.
 The bottom left tile (0,0) is where most UV mapping is performed.

-When a box is checked, that tile is discarded.
-When animating these checkboxes, each one is it's own independent property.
+When a button is clicked, that tile is discarded.
+When animating these Toggle buttons, each one is it's own independent material property.

 Table Reference: